GSgiansen/tiktokjam24/README.md

 7. Proceed to the sign_in function and place your own credentials.
 Upon executing an access token will be generated.
 8. Save the access token somewhere
 9. You can now insert the access token in the top right authorise button and can use the restricted functions

-# Project Structure

-This project contains several key folders and files.

-In `/backend`, you can find code pertaining to FastAPI and Supabase.
-In `/dags`, you can find the AutoML and Data generation pipeline implemented using Apache Airflow DAGs.
-In `/frontend`, you can find relevant components for the wbepage.
-`Dockerfile` and `docker-compose.yml` contains the necessary information to build the docker image.

-# Errors

-1. If rateLimited error hit in the console, it means that too many users have tried to register to supabase, and thus need to give it about an hour to reset